 and

 with

 $c_{1,2}$ and $d_{1,2}$ being integration constants.

-Even though scalar fields on asymptotically AdS spacetimes can have negative $m^{2}$, we will focus in the case $m^{2}\geq 0$ (for a thorough analysis of the properties of a scalar field on the particular case of the wormhole with $\rho _{0}=0$ and the shifted Breitenlohner-Freedman bound, see \cite{Correa:2008nq}).
-Reflective boundary conditions require the field to vanish at infinity and therefore only the $\Delta _{+}$ branch in (\ref{asymp}) and (\ref{2}) is allowed.
-Under these boundary condition the equation (\ref{ecuRrho}) defines a Sturm-Liouville problem which can be manifestly seen by transforming the radial problem (\ref{ecuRrho}) into a Schr\"{o}dinger-like equation,
+Even though scalar fields on asymptotically AdS spacetimes can have negative $m^{2}$, we will focus on the case $m^{2}\geq0$ (for a thorough analysis of the properties of a scalar field on the particular case of the wormhole with $\rho_{0}=0$ and the deformed Breitenlohner-Freedman bound, see \cite{Correa:2008nq}).
+Reflective boundary conditions require the field to vanish at infinity and therefore only the $\Delta_{+}$ branch in (\ref{asymp}) and (\ref{2}) is allowed.
+Under these boundary conditions the equation (\ref{ecuRrho}) defines a Sturm-Liouville problem which can be manifestly seen by transforming the radial problem (\ref{ecuRrho}) into a Schr\"{o}dinger-like equation.

+In order to simplify the presentation, here after, let us fix the dimension to $d=5$.
+Equation \eqref{ecuRrho} can be written as

 where